redrockbiometrics/PalmIDAzureCustomPolicy/README.md

 There should be 7 files total.

 ### 6. Test policy
-Complete “Test the custom policy” section from the tutorial.
-It must pass.

-???
-Should PalmID de added as an identity provider as described in the tutorial? ????
+Use ["Test the custom policy" tutorial section](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started?tabs=applications#test-the-custom-policy) to test `signup_signin_palmid` policy.

 ## Usage

-### SignInSignUpAndLinkPalmID Policy
+### signup_signin_palmid Policy
-SignInSignUpAndLinkPalmID custom policy provides SignIn and SingUp workflows with mandatory linking PalmID Account to AAD user.
+`signup_signin_palmid` custom policy provides SignIn and SingUp workflows with mandatory linking PalmID Account to AAD user.

-### SignInWithIdTokenAndPalmIdVerify Policy
+### signinwithidtoken_and_palmidverify Policy
-SignInWithIdTokenAndPalmIdVerify custom policy uses id_token_hint to acquire user objectId and enables PalmID verification flow for a signed in user.
+`signinwithidtoken_and_palmidverify` custom policy uses id_token_hint to acquire user objectId and enables PalmID verification flow for a signed in user.
 This flow is designed for confirming sensitive transactions such as password change or money transfers.
 It assures that the signed-in user is physically present on the other end.
 If PalmID usage is limited to this flow, i.e., it is not used for sign in, it provides an additional MFA factor.

 ### WebApplicationADB2CPalmId